 This is the kick off to our annual January Blog Challenge: 31 Days To Clean Up Your Blog.
 What better time than January to sit down and review your blog?
 Over the 31 days we'll be sharing 31 tips, ideas, and strategies for you to deal with all those pesky maintenance tasks, take steps to grow in the new year and make blogging easier.
 This is Day 28.

 We've given you lots of tips along the course of our 31 Day Blog Challenge to help with SEO.
-Things like cleaning up broken links, submitting site maps to google webmaster tools, making your photos SEO friendly, using internal links in your sidebar, using nofollow links for sponsored posts and more.
+Things like cleaning up broken links, making your photos SEO friendly, using internal links in your sidebar, using nofollow links for sponsored posts and more.

 So what else can you do to improve your SEO?

 First and foremost, if SEO is important to you then you need to check out Google's SEO Starter Guide.
 It contains all the SEO basics you need to know straight from the biggest search engine on the internet.
 We're pretty sure everyone will find one little nugget of new information in its pages.